case-contract-testing/contract-case/packages/documentation/docs/reference/configuring.md

 `runRejectingExample`, or `runVerification`.
 This is useful for overriding specifics for different tests (eg, for increasing the log level on one specific test).

-You can view the options as a filter - if an option is not specified in the test run, it will look to the next layer.
-Here are the layers, from most to least
-important:
+There are multiple places you can supply configuration.
+In general, the closer an option is to the `runExample` interaction, the higher precedence it has.
+Here are the places configuration can be specified, where the top of the list has the most precedence.

 1. Options specified in the test run (`runExample`, `runRejectingExample`, or `runVerification`).
 1. Options specified at contract creation time (`defineContract` or `verifyContract`)